 I’m not really a dog person and like cats way better.
-My darling Persian cat Izzy passed away early in 2021, and I’ve since welcomed a brilliant new fellow into my home, a moustached rescue cat from Poland, named Burt Reynolds.
-Whenever I travel, I seek out all things cats as well, like when I visited a cat shelter on a boat in Amsterdam or when I met cats in the Roman Coliseum.
+My darling Persian cat Izzy passed away early in 2021, and I’ve since welcomed two brilliant new fellows into my home, a mustached gentleman named Burt Reynolds and an orange devil named Dominick DeLuise.
+So whenever I travel, I seek out all things cats as well, like when I visited a cat shelter on a boat in Amsterdam or when I met cats in the Roman Coliseum.

 Then I spent time in Costa Brava and hung out with a bunch of dogs.
 Despite my initial resistance, those canines won my heart and now I find myself wanting to someday get a loyal and faithful companion of my own.
 I dream of a peaceful retirement somewhere warm, by the sea, in a beautiful villa with a big yard, filled with some furry companions.

 How did this new love for dogs develop?
 I blame it on the cutest dog ever, Pequita (pictured above).

 Photos Of Adorable Dogs In Costa Brava, Spain

 Arriving at Mas Perafita, a winery in Cadaqués (where I later witnessed a beautiful sunrise) our group was greeted by four very excited and happy dogs.
 All but one ran to meet us at our vehicles.
 Pequita excited too, stayed back looking like she wished she could join.
 She hesitantly stepped forward and it was then I saw that she had a limp, which we later found out resulted from a car accident.
 I walked up to her instead and as I started to pet her, she leaned against me and sweetly extended her injured paw.